-accommodation scheme requires TPA self-insured religious administers a non-profit organization's group health plan to provide coverage if the organization opts out.
-The TPA must then coverage for plan participants beneficiaries if it wishes to continue functioning as the TPA for the objecting organization.
+The ACA requires all group health plans to cover preventive services, including contraception, without cost sharing.
+Because a group health plan must include contraceptive coverage under the ACA, the accommodation scheme requires a TPA that administers a self-insured religious non-profit organization's group health plan to provide coverage if the organization opts out.
+The TPA must then arrange coverage for plan participants and beneficiaries if it wishes to continue functioning as the TPA for the objecting organization.
 This arrangement allows religious non-profit organizations to opt out and ensures plan participants and beneficiaries will receive the contraceptive coverage to which they are entitled by law.

 Under this framework, the plaintiffs' argument does not identify a substantial burden on religious exercise.
 The opt out does not "cause" contraceptive coverage; it relieves objectors of their coverage responsibility, at which point federal law shifts that responsibility to a different actor.
-The ACA and its implementing regulations have already required that group health plans will include contraceptive coverage and have assigned legal responsibilities to ensure such coverage will be provided when the religious nonprofit organization opts out.
+The ACA and its implementing regulations have already required that group health plans will include contraceptive coverage and have assigned legal responsibilities to ensure such coverage will be provided when the religious non-profit organization opts out.
 See Wheaton College v.
-Burwell, No. 14-2396, 2015 WL 3988356, at \4 (7th Cir.
+Burwell, No. 14-2396, 2015 WL 3988356, at 4 (7th Cir.
 July 1, 2015); E. Tex.
-Baptist Univ., 2015 WL 3852811, at \5-6; Univ. of Notre Dame, 786 F.3d at 613-14; Geneva Coll., 778 F.3d at 437-38; Priests for Life, 772 F.3d at 254-55.30 This arrangement is typical of religious objection accommodations that shift responsibility to non-objecting entities only after an objector declines to perform a task on religious grounds.
-Although a religious non- profit plaintiffs only to register their objection and identify their TPA-it does not require them to inform their TPA of any legal responsibilities to provide contraceptive coverage.
+Baptist Univ., 2015 WL 3852811, at 5-6; Univ. of Notre Dame, 786 F.3d at 613-14; Geneva Coll., 778 F.3d at

+437-38; Priests for Life, 772 F.3d at 254-55.30 This arrangement is typical of religious objection accommodations that shift responsibility to non-objecting entities only after an objector declines to perform a task on religious grounds.31 Although a religious non-profit organization may opt out from providing contraceptive coverage, it cannot preclude

+We further note the notification to HHS requires self-insured plaintiffs only to register their objection and identify their TPA-it does not require them to inform their TPA of any legal responsibilities to provide contraceptive coverage.
 When the opt out is submitted to HHS, the plaintiffs are relieved of their responsibilities.
 The government then takes steps to ensure that coverage is provided-HHS notifies the Department of Labor of the objection, and the Department of Labor then contacts the TPA to inform it of its duties under the ACA.